-Ringworm is a fungal infection of the skin, also known as dermatophytosis, affecting different areas of the body.
+Ring worm is a fungal infection of the skin, also known as dermatophytosis, affecting different areas of the body.
 It is generally classified depending on the area of the body affected and is caused by related yet different species of fungi.
-The name comes from the type of rash it produces which is typically scaly, itchy with an elevated ring-like border.
+The name comes from the type of rash it produces which is typically scaly, and itchy with an elevated ring-like border.

-It starts as a red, scaly patch or bumps.
+And it starts as a red, scaly patch or bumps.
 It tends to be very itchy and uncomfortable, but it’s not painful or dangerous.
 Hair loss may occur in the area affected, especially when it affects the scalp.
-Ringworm should be considered if you notice:
+It considers as you notice:

 i) Ring-like patches that have a red, raised border and normal skin in the center